Roasted Cornish hens or “game hens” are small poultry that is easily baked to crispy perfection— they are truly delicious!

-Add more veggies like butternut, acorn, or zucchini squash!
-Arrange the veggies around the hens and once cooked, remove the hens and stir the veggies into all of the delicious juices for extra flavor!
+Vegetables: Potatoes, carrots, and onions are added to the pan.
+Arrange the veggies around the hens, and once cooked, remove the hens and stir the veggies into all of the delicious juices for extra flavor!

 spreading olive oil mixutre to make Roasted Cornish Hen

-1. Brush hens with oil and season if desired.
-Tuck wings under the bird and place on a pan.
+1. Brush the hens with oil and season.
+Tuck wings under the bird and place them on a pan.
 Arrange vegetables around the cornish hens.

 2. Bake, uncovered according to recipe directions below.

-3. Remove hens from oven and let stand before serving.
+3. Remove hens from the oven and let them rest before serving.

-PRO TIP: For an even crispier skin, place the hens under the broiler until the skin turns golden brown and gets crispy!
+PRO TIP: Place the roasting pan under the broiler until the skin turns golden brown and gets crispy!

 Roasted Cornish Hen before cooking in a casserole dish